 - Non-walking infants are free but you will still need to book a ticket for the baby as the baby will count against the capacity of the venue;

-- there is a baby chill out space;
+- there is a chill-out space;

-- drinks and food available for purchase or BYO;
+- drinks and food available for purchase or BYO; and

 - events are standing with limited seating.